scaarg/scaarg.github.io/_posts/2019-10-23-The-Creation.md

 * Using the "No distractions" option from Brackets combined with the detached preview from brackets-markdown-preview you get this really comfortable fullscreen editor, check it below:

 ![Capture of the editor setup](/images/post/editor.png "Nice editor, huh?")

+I'll update this post in the future if I start using additional tools.